bestavra/latex-auto-compile-workflow/README.md

    - The PDF will be placed in the `docs` folder, which will be automatically created if it does not exist.

 > **_NOTE_** The workflow only compiles LaTeX files that have been changed in the latest commit, ensuring faster builds by avoiding unnecessary recompilation.

+## TODO:
+- Omit comparison after the first push to the repository.